 As you research Canadian medical schools you're interested in attending, use this worksheet to keep track of questions you might ask during your interview.
 Print or save this page for individual schools and review it the night before your interview or bring it with you.
-You can find examples of questions in Selecting a Medical School: 35 Questions I Wish I Had Asked.
+You can find many questions here.

 Name of medical school:

 Type of interview:

 Date of interview:

 Questions about:

 1. Curriculum

 2. Student involvement

 3. Special programs

 4. Financial aid

 5. Facilities

 6. Academic evaluations

 7. Student support

 8. Residency placement

-9. Other
+9 Other